How Does a Medical Scribe Help a Physician?

 What is a Medical Scribe?

 A medical scribe is an assistant to a physician or other healthcare provider responsible for entering electronic notes into computerized patient records.
-This includes patient history, test results, physician examination findings, finding medical charts/labs/images, pending orders, updating immunizations/health maintenance, assisting in the traditional SOAP note, and documenting other pertinent information.
-A scribe’s main role is to enter medical documentation, often during a patient examination, offloading this role from physicians.
-They may also check for test results, help with billing, and assist with assigning diagnoses/updating problem lists and medications.
+This includes patient history, test results, physician examination findings, finding medical charts/labs/images, pending orders, updating immunizations/health maintenance, assisting in the traditional SOAP note, and documenting other pertinent information into patient healthcare records.
+A scribe’s main role is to enter medical documentation into the electronic health records (EHR), often during a patient examination, offloading this role from physicians and healthcare providers.
+Scribes may also check for test results, help with billing, and assist with assigning diagnoses/updating problem lists and medications for healthcare providers.
 The physician carefully reviews the medical scribe’s notes each day, correcting any misinformation and supplying additional information as necessary, and signing the notes once he or she is satisfied with their accuracy and completeness.
 Although scribes do not generally have healthcare provider training or certification, they are nonetheless held to the same standards as other healthcare specialists and expected to conduct themselves in a professional manner, including maintaining patient confidentiality, and comply with HIPAA regulations.

 1. Improves Physician Lifestyle and Job Satisfaction